- What is a Public Defender?

 - What is a jury trial?

-- What if I don't want a jury trial, can the judge hear my case?
+- What if I don't want a jury trial, can a judge hear my case?

-- Why does a complaint always state, "The People of the State of California?"
+- Why does a complaint or Information always state "The People of the State of California?"

 - If I am found guilty at trial, can I appeal?